 At United Rentals, we know that our sports and entertainment customers have a lot to plan.
-While you focus on the essentials, let us help with your portable storage container and mobile office or workspace needs.
-Our extensive lineup of portable solutions includes portable ground-level offices for ticket sales, mobile sales office trailers, containerized first aid facilities, event storage lockers, modular sports changing rooms, prefabricated locker rooms, modular press boxes and more.
+While you focus on the essentials, let us help with your portable storage container and office or workspace needs.
+Our extensive lineup of containerized products includes portable ground-level offices for ticket sales, trade show custom modified shipping containers, containerized first aid offices, event storage lockers, modular sports changing rooms, prefabricated locker rooms, modular press boxes and more.

-Thanks in part to our recent acquisition of Pac-Van portable storage and office inventory and representatives, United Rentals has the equipment, the staff and the know-how to help you manage your next big event.
+Thanks in part to our 2021 acquisition of Pac-Van, Inc., portable storage and office inventory and representatives, United Rentals has the equipment, the staff and the know-how to help you manage your next big event.

-The Gahanna High School turf required more seating and an enhanced viewing experience for their game attendees, coaching staff and announcers.
-Additionally, our client needed this project completed on a strict deadline, as the construction had to be done before the school's first scheduled event.
+The Gahanna High School field required more seating and an enhanced viewing experience for their game attendees, coaching staff and announcers.
+Additionally, our client needed this project completed on a strict timeline, as the construction had to be done before the school's first scheduled event.
 We constructed this 900-square-foot modular press box to accommodate these needs.
-The two-piece building comprises a control box, two coach's boxes and a suite on each end.
-Windows in the mobile press box are slanted to avoid glare and offer a perfect view of the field for viewers and press members.
+The two-piece prefab press box comprises a control box, two coach's boxes and a suite on each end.
+Windows in the mobile press box are slanted to avoid glare and offer viewers and press members a perfect view of the field.
 Gahanna High School saved money and time thanks to the efficiency of modular construction.

 The Somersett Country Club required an inexpensive building that would blend in with the rest of the club and the surrounding community.
-We designed this container clubhouse with those requirements in mind and integrated Tudor styling, clapboard exterior, double French doors and architectural roof shingles into the building’s design.
-Taped and textured with a trowel-finish floor and adorned with chair rail and crown molding, this modular clubhouse capitalizes on its 10-foot ceilings.
-The rectangular configuration allows perfect spacing for the bar and lounges, pro shop, office, conference area, and spacious restrooms.
+We designed this modular clubhouse with those requirements in mind and integrated Tudor styling, clapboard exterior, double French doors and architectural roof shingles into the building’s design.
+Tapered and textured with a trowel-finish floor and adorned with chair rail and crown molding, this prefab clubhouse capitalizes on its 10-foot ceilings.
+The rectangular configuration allows perfect spacing for the bar and lounges, pro shop, office, conference area and spacious restrooms.

-This 8’x40’ ISO standard container was installed adjacent to multiple tennis courts at an Indianapolis private high school.
+This 8-foot by 40-foot ISO standard container was installed adjacent to multiple tennis courts at an Indianapolis private high school.
 It is being used as a tennis training facility.
-The building is climate-controlled and utilizes the original container doors that lead into an equipment storage area.
-An exterior man door gives access into a space that allows players to review instructional training videos.
-The interior has a bright appearance due to the 48” energy efficient LED lights as well as high efficiency windows for observation and natural lighting.
-The walls are covered with vinyl covered Luan and the flooring is finished with vinyl tile.
+The shipping container event space is climate controlled and utilizes the original container doors to lead into an equipment storage area.
+An exterior man door gives access to a space for players to review instructional training videos.
+The interior is bright due to the 48-inch energy-efficient LED lights as well as high-efficiency windows for observation and natural lighting.
+The walls are covered with vinyl-covered Luan, and the flooring is finished with vinyl tile.
 The container was painted to match the branding of the school.
-An exterior stairwell leads up to an observation deck with a wrap-around fence enclosure and can accommodate up to forty-two spectators for full view of the tennis matches.
+The shipping container stands also include an exterior stairwell leading up to an observation deck with a wrap-around fence enclosure that can accommodate up to 42 spectators for a full view of tennis matches.

-Tadano Cranes’ exhibit at the Con Expo Show in Las Vegas had to showcase their product line effectively with very limited space.
-The design of United Rentals standard 24’x44’ Sales Office suited their needs.
-The compact layout of the building allowed for three private conference spaces and a large display area.
+Tadano Cranes’ exhibit at the Con Expo Show in Las Vegas had to showcase their product line effectively within a very limited space.
+The design of the United Rentals standard 24-foot by 44-foot sales office suited their needs.
+The compact layout of the modular trade show booth allowed for three private conference spaces and a large display area.
 The open area included a custom serving bar and a continuous display cabinet along one wall.
-The separated french entry doors helped to ease entry and exit for the attendees.
+The separated French entry doors facilitated smooth entry and exit for attendees.
 The compact design of the building was made accessible by a ramp on the side and a wide staircase in the front of the building.
-By using a standard modular building, Tadano was able to allay the high cost of convention space and constructing a custom building to fit their booth space needs.
+By using a standard modular building, Tadano was able to allay the high cost of convention space and construct a custom building to fit their booth space needs.
 The building took a total of three days to install and two days to dismantle.
 With the interior and exterior adorned in custom logos, Tadano had the advantage of great brand recognition, comfortable and affordable convention space, and an aesthetically pleasing, accommodating atmosphere.

 We were also tasked with developing a solution to repair the unit so it was more visually appealing and didn’t leak during rainstorms.
 Upon inspection, it was apparent that the unit was not salvageable.
 Incorrect structure modifications, substandard craftsmanship and mold issues were pointed out to the customer, so the decision was made to build a new “high-end” complex.